AgentT30/documentation/docs/development/how-to-start.md

 ## Option B. Using installed instance

-You can develop and make customizitions right on a regular installed EspoCRM instance.
+You can develop and make customizations right on a regular installed EspoCRM instance.

 ## Configuration for development

 Parameters can be set in `data/config.php`.

 Developer mode disables cache, front-end libs are loaded directly from the `node_modules` directory.